UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 THIS SOFTWARE IS PROVIDED BY THE MEGAMOL TEAM "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE MEGAMOL TEAM BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+# Graph Manipulation

+There are appropriate methods in the ```megamol::core::CoreInstance``` to traverse, search, and manipulate the graph.
+**Locking the graph** is only required for code that runs **concurrently**.
+At this point, MegaMol graph execution happens sequentially, so any Module code can only run concurrently when you split off a thread yourself.
+Services (children of ```megamol::core::AbstractService```), on the other hand, always run concurrently, so they need to lock the graph.
+All graph manipulation needs to be requested and is buffered, as described in the following section.

 ## Graph Manipulation Queues

-Graph manipulation requests are queued and executed between two frames.
+Graph manipulation requests are queued and executed between two frames in the main thread.
 There are different queues for different types of requests:

 | Name                         | Description                                                | Entry Type                               |